mattmakai/fullstackpython.com/source/content/pages/deployment.markdown

 # Deployment
-Deployment means packaging up your web application and putting it in a production environment that can run the app.
+Deployment involves packaging up your web application and putting it in a production environment that can run the app.

 ## Why is deployment necessary?
 Your web application must live somewhere other than your own desktop or laptop.
-A production environment is a canonical version of your current application and its associated data.
+A production environment is the canonical version of your current application and its associated data.